 When I read the part that NASA had processed the LR experiment as insufficient evidence for the Martian creature, I almost cried.
 In Korea's Biology I textbook,

 there are simple explanations about your experiments, and that also said that PR, LR, GCMS all had negative reaction.
 I wanted to believe that our country's education was wrong.
 I really hoped that your LR experiment is definitely a sign of creature.
 I'm really looking forward to NASA's next projects and hope they find out that their judgement of LR experiment as negative, was wrong.

 Again, I really appreciate your greatest book ever.
 I'm sure that this book will change my life forever.
 Thanks a lot for giving me an opportunity to expand my cognition."

-Hyunsoo – South Korean teenager in his last year in high school.
+Note: This teenager is in his last year in a South Korean high school.

 "I admit that the book was better than I expected.
 The literary part was not Hugo or Dostojevsky, but it was a joy to read.
 The book becomes better as it progresses.
 It is challenging by definition to present experimental data in a book and at the same time keep it fun for the reader, and you have done it very very well.
 Congratulations!